So you want to learn how to read a surf report, right?

 WHAT TO LOOK FOR IN A SURF REPORT

-Surf reports pull in data from a number of different sources to build out an accurate forecasting system, one that can be used to predict the surf quality in the future (usually accurate up to about five days).
+Surf forecasting apps pull in data from a number of different sources to build out an accurate forecasting system, one that can be used to predict the surf quality in the future (usually accurate up to about five days).

 There are a lot of variables that go into a surf forecast, so lets take a deep dive into the major factors that effect the waves you surf: